 You may choose to either itemize individual nonbusiness deductions or claim the standard deduction for your filing status, whichever produces the greater tax benefit.
-Refer to the table on page 5 for the amounts of standard deduction allowed.
+Refer to the table on page 5 for the standard deduction amounts allowed.
 Enter the amount of your standard deduction or itemized deductions on this line.
 Non-resident and part-year resident individuals must prorate their itemized or standard deductions in the ratio of Mississippi income to total income from all sources.